Which curriculum does SMMA Primary follow for mathematics?

 What about mental maths?

 We are really keen to build up automatic recall of key maths facts.
 Knowing certain facts off by heart without having to think allows children the freedom to problem solve.
 In our curriculum, we have embedded these Key Instant Recall Facts (KIRFs) into each half term of each year group from Year 1 to Year 6.
 These build on one another and link to the expectations of each year group.
-We send these home each half term, so that families can support by practicing them but you can also access them here.
+We send these home each half term, so that families can support by practising them but you can also access them here.

 How do you assess pupils in the curriculum?